 Duration H – For attendance in a single semester, a minimum of 3 half courses is required.

 Duration S – Used to group all courses taken as part-time, in summer school and/or in intersession in a particular calendar year.

-OMSAS calculates the cumulative average by adding all of the course weights and all of the converted grades, then dividing the total course weights into the total converted grades.
+We calculate the cumulative average by adding all the course weights and all the converted grades, then dividing the total course weights into the total converted grades.